Google Chrome not responding [FIXED]

 - In the drop-down menu, click to select the time range for the data cache clearing (Last 7 days in my example).
 Then click CLEAR DATA.

-- Run Chrome and hopefully the freezing problem has been sorted.
+- Run Chrome and hopefully the Google Chrome not responding problem has been sorted.

 Add-ons are extensions to Chrome that allow you to do more things in your browser, or which improve your user experience.
 For example, the AdBlock add-on blocks ads.
 Extensions are sometimes added manually and sometimes added by other programs on your computer (hopefully with your permission).